Bigpoint/slim-bootstrap/README.md

 It is an abstraction of the [Slim Framework](http://slimframework.com/) and handles some stuff like output generation in different formats and authentication / acl handling.

+# Work in progress feature-branch!

+This branch is to develop the feature of a CSV response.

 ## installation

 ~~~